|

 9. Spiritual promise -- We can continue the work of the creator through the re-creation of land sites.
 This gives us promise that our damaged Earth can be repaired and turned into a garden that it was originally meant to be.
 To better our land is to make it a place worthy of praise to our Creator.

-Prayer: Lord, give us the foresight to see all landscape as a gift worthy of respect, care, and benefits for all.
+Prayer: Lord, give us the foresight to see all landscape as

 An afternoon stroll, Cumberland Gap National Historical Park.